Lost in translation: Exposing hidden compiler optimization opportunities: Conclusion and Future Work

 Significant performance gains were observed for more than half of the 42 benchmarks tested, with an average of 11.5\% and 5.1\% execution time improvement for the i5-6300U and the Cortex-A53 processors, respectively.
-These results were collected, classified and exploited by the proposed nightly regressions system to expose a series of potential architecture-depended and cross-architecture optimizations, see \Cref{subsec:exposeOpts}.
+These results were collected, classified and exploited by the proposed nightly testing system to expose a series of potential architecture-depended and cross-architecture optimization patterns and rank them according to their potential impact; fulfilling the \emph{versatility} required property.
+Furthermore, the small number of optimization configurations that needs to be exploited, defined in~\Cref{sec:comp_and_analysis}, ensures minimal overhead on the nightly testing system, fulfilling the \emph{agility} property.

 This is of significant value for compiler engineers who can focus their efforts on exploiting the hidden gains and removing the shortcomings of the key performance-affecting optimizations.
 The resulting insights may lead to cross-architecture optimizer improvements that benefit all users of the compiler, to architecture-specific tuning relevant for suppliers and users of industrial compilers, and to new ways of handling innovative hardware mechanisms at compiler level.
 To the best of our knowledge, this is the first work on automated tuning of compilers that enables the discovery and the analysis of new optimization potential to this extent.
+In a case study of optimization refinement, we leveraged the insightfulness of our approach to identify and remove a significant shortcoming of the CFG simplification pass of the LLVM v6.0.1 compiler, allowing the compiler's optimizer to achieve the observed performance gains over the optimization level -O3 for the majority of the affected benchmarks.

+We expect that our technique can be applied to any compiler framework which supports command-line activation/deactivation of individual compiler passes.
+We intend to apply it to the target-independent optimization passes of GCC in order to evaluate the latent performance potential of GCC and the ability of the technique to support the improvement of more mature, yet harder-to-maintain compilers.
+This will also further validate our intra-compiler portability claim wrt.\ different versions of GCC.
+Beyond that, we expect to gain deeper understanding of the cross-compiler applicability and portability of our technique.

-In the future, we plan to extend our nightly regression system with the collection of hardware performance counter data to further support compiler engineers in identifying and exploiting potential optimization opportunities that are not statically analyzable and may be linked to micro-architectural features of the target processors.
+In the future, we plan to extend our nightly testing system with the collection of hardware performance counter data to further support compiler engineers in identifying and exploiting potential optimization opportunities that are not statically analyzable and may be linked to micro-architectural features of the target processors.